By USA specialist Tim

 - Each of Hawaii’s islands has something different to offer and I’d recommend visiting at least two during your trip.
 If you have between two and three weeks’ travel time, it’s possible to include all four of the larger islands in one trip.

-- For me, the volcanic activity on Big Island is a must, and most visitors will want to visit Pearl Harbor on Oahu for its historical significance.
+- For me, the volcanic activity on the island of Hawai'i is a must, and most visitors will want to visit Pearl Harbor on Oahu for its historical significance.
 Honolulu Airport is also located on Oahu and is the gateway to Hawaii for most international visitors, so I’d recommend spending a night or two here after you arrive to take in the main sites before moving on.

 - Although car hire is available on all of the islands, you have to take internal flights to travel between islands.
 The ocean that surrounds Hawaii is particularly choppy, meaning sailing conditions aren’t ideal.
 It takes approximately 45 minutes to fly between each island.